ryanjezell/audioclip/README.md

 Follow instructions for download and install.
 ___

-Clone the repository or download the ZIP file and extract it to your desired location.

-Usage
+## USAGE

 Open a terminal or command prompt and navigate to the directory where you saved the program files.

-Run the following command to launch the program: python clipper.py
+Run the following command to launch the program: python clipper.py <args>

-And then add the files you wish to clip, using command line arguments (subject to change), make sure to include complete file name AKA "clip1.mp3"
+Where <args> is = to the mp3 files you wish to clip.

-The new audio file will be saved in the same directory as the original file with the prefix clipped attached to the file name.
+The new audio file will be outputted to and /output dir which will be generated for you if not already made.

-Limitations
-This program only works with audio files that are supported by Pydub (see the Pydub documentation for a list of supported file types).

-This program may not work correctly with audio files that have a variable bitrate or sample rate.